quantumlib/Stim/README.md

 ## Command line flags

+- `-shots=#`:
+    Run the circuit multiple times instead of one time.
+- `-frame0`:
+    Assume that a valid reference sample is for all measurements to return 0, so that the frame simulator can start running immediately (without waiting for a reference sample from the tableau simulator).
 - `-repl`:
     Print measurement results interactively, with line separators, instead of all in one big blob the end of the circuit.
     Incompatible with several other flags.